 It will not be an exaggeration to say that houses in India are probably structurally stronger than the rest of the world!

 However, this seems to have no impact on thieves, burglars, robbers, or opportunists!
 It’s so common to read about a break-in or theft or robbery that it doesn’t even matter anymore.
 So, the question is:

 - What about CCTV, everyone got one but still, it doesn’t help much, does it?

-- Home automation, Home Security, IoT, Smart Homes – there are so many new jargons we hear every day, what is the real deal?
+- Home automation, Home Security, IoT, Smart Homes – there are so much new jargons we hear every day, what is the real deal?

 - What is missing, why can’t we Indians take a month-long break away from home without worrying about it?

 I don’t think I can cover everything in one question unless I write a book, so let me first answer the question in hand and for more information, I will give few more links at the bottom of this question, do have a look.